PriteshNikam/ARVideoPlayer/README.md

-# ARVideoPlayer: Augmented Reality Video Playback with SceneForm and ARCore
+# ARVideoPlayer: Augmented Reality Video Playback without plane detection using SceneForm and ARCore

 ARVideoPlayer is an Android application that utilizes sceneForm and ARCore to deliver augmented reality video playback directly in your environment.
 With the ability to place videos without the need for plane detection.